danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 data Response body
 ~~~~

-notice `body` starts with a lowercase character.
-It is a `Type` within a `Type`

-This goes beyond the scope of the workshop.
-For now think of
+In our case, the body is replaced by a concrete type:

 ~~~~
 Response Bytestring
 ~~~~

-to be some `Response` datastructure in the form of a `Bytestring`
+So it is a `Response` of `Bytestring`

 # Bytestring